Last updated on September 2nd, 2021

 What is CBD?

 There are 60-plus cannabinoids unique to the plant genus Cannabis.
-The two most people are familiar with are THC (tetrahydrocannabinol) and CBD (cannabidiol).
+And, as with every plant and living thing, each cannabinoid is made up of different molecules that interact with the body in different ways.
+THC (tetrahydrocannabinol) and CBD (cannabidiol).
 THC is the compound that causes you to get high and CBD is the compound used most for medical purposes.
 Both marijuana and hemp contain CBD, it is the manipulation of the levels of CBD and THC in marijuana that develops the level of potency of a strain.
 CBD products do not get you high and are legal to purchase and use in all 50 states.
 THC, on the other hand, could get you in trouble.

 FYI: The more THC in the plant, the stronger the strain.
 If you find that a strain is too strong and makes you paranoid then it contains little or no CBD and lots of THC.
 The CBD helps to level out the high and make you feel buzzed, not psychotic.
 In the 80s the THC levels were around 10% or lower now they are 30% or higher.
 That is why this new stuff really affects old heads.